BY CLEMENT DU PLESSIS

 Of course, the inter-house school meetings were a precursor to the two big school meetings.

-But perhaps, central to the Rutgers story is the fact that, in 1979, he became the first seven-metre long jumper while still a student teacher at Hewat when he set a record of 7,01m on the grass surface at the Athlone Stadium.
-No senior or junior athlete had done so before.
+But perhaps, central to the Rutgers story is the fact that, in 1979, he became the second seven-metre long jumper while still a student teacher at Hewat when he set a record of 7,01m on the grass surface at the Athlone Stadium.

 But he reckons, the long jump was not his favourite event.

-“No, the long jumping came as part of running and I was playing around with the distance.
-I was the first to go over seven metres at Athlone Stadium.
-I think I was at Hewat in 1979, I am not sure,” says Rutgers who is the deputy principal at Littlewood in Mitchell’s Plain.
+“No, the long jumping came as part of running and I was playing around with the distance,” says Rutgers who is the deputy principal at Littlewood in Mitchell’s Plain.

 The Hewat record books indicate that Rutgers had indeed cleared 7,01m in 1979.
 During those years Hewat Training College competed under the auspices of the Western Province Senior Schools’ Sports Union and Hewat athletes even received WPSSSU colours.
 There was no such luck for subsequent athletes at Hewat as on February 9, 1982 a letter by the Rector Eddie Pratt had been sent to the secretary of the WPSSSU Peter Meyer informing the senior schools’ union that Hewat will no longer be participating at WPSSSU meetings.